-QUARTERLY CONFERENCE EVANGELIST'S LICENSE.
+ANNUAL CONFERENCE EVANGELIST'S LICENSE

-This certifies that ..... is authorized to officiate as an Evangelist in the Free Methodist Church for one year, provided h... spirit and practise are such as become the Gospel of Christ, and h.. teachings correspond with the established doctrines of the Holy Scriptures as held by said church.
+This certifies that is authorized to officiate as an Evangelist in the Free Methodist Church of North America, so long as h... spirit and practise are such as become the Gospel of Christ, and h... teachings correspond with the established doctrines of the Holy Scriptures as held by said church.